 The beauty of having smartphones

-control our lives available to us at all times is that we can look up nearby restaurants with positive reviews, more stars and less dollar signs.
+control every minute our lives available to us at all times is that we can look up nearby restaurants with positive reviews, more stars and less dollar signs.

 If restaurant menus have tons of pictures, they’re probably either overpriced meant for tourists or not that great.